Resources

 Setting Up Staff Roles

 Before you can add staff to quotes, you need to create your staff positions.
-Go to Settings → Staff and add the roles you use — for example, Chef, Waiter, Bartender, or Event Manager.
-For each role, set a default hourly rate.
-This rate is used as the starting point when adding staff to a quote, but can be adjusted on a per-quote basis.
+Go to Settings β†’ Staff and add the roles you use β€” for example, Chef, Waiter, Bartender, or Event Manager.
+For each role you choose a charge type and a rate.

 Adding Staff to a Quote